1izard/mvs/README.md

 # renames

-`renames` is a command line tool implemented with Python.
+`renames` is a command line tool implemented with Python for Linux/MacOS.
 You can rename files on current directory at once.

 # Installation